Vizzuality/marxan-cloud/infrastructure/README.md

 #### Github Actions

 As part of this infrastructure, Github Actions are used to automatically build and push Docker images to Azure ACR, and to redeploy Kubernetes pods once that happens.
-Said Github Actions depend on specific Github Secrets, that are listed below for reference.
-Said secrets are automatically created by the `base` Terraform project, and do not need to be created manually.
+Said Github Actions depend on specific Github Secrets and Variables, that are listed below for reference.

+Secrets and variables listed below are automatically created by the `base` Terraform project, and do not need to be created manually.
+Their value often depends on the outputs of other Terraform modules, so configuring all these via Terraform (and avoiding to change them manually within the settings of the relevant GitHub repository) guarantees that values available to GitHub actions are always coherent with the state of the terraformed infrastructure.

+For example, AKS-related variables depend on settings for the cluster name as well as the hostname of the AKS API server, which is assigned by Azure upon creation of an AKS cluster.

+##### Secrets

+- `AZURE_CLIENT_ID`: The hostname for the Azure ACT.
+Get from `Base`'s `container_registry_client_id`
+- `AZURE_SUBSCRIPTION_ID`: The Azure Subscription Id.
+Get from `Base`'s `azure_subscription_id`
+- `AZURE_TENANT_ID`: The Azure Tenant Id.
+Get from `Base`'s `azure_tenant_id`
+- `BASTION_SSH_PRIVATE_KEY`: The ssh private key to access the bastion host.
+Get it by connection to the bastion host using SSH, and generating a new public/private SSH key pair.
+- `REGISTRY_PASSWORD`: The password to access the Azure.
+Get from `Base`'s `container_registry_password`

+##### Variables

 - `AZURE_AKS_CLUSTER_NAME`: The name of the AKS cluster.
 Get from `Base`'s `k8s_cluster_name`
 - `AZURE_AKS_HOST`: The AKS cluster hostname (without port or protocol).
 Get from `Base`'s `k8s_cluster_private_fqdn`
-- `AZURE_CLIENT_ID`: The hostname for the Azure ACT.
-Get from `Base`'s `container_registry_client_id`
 - `AZURE_RESOURCE_GROUP`: The AKS Resource Group name.
 Specified by you when setting up the infrastructure.
-- `AZURE_SUBSCRIPTION_ID`: The Azure Subscription Id.
-Get from `Base`'s `azure_subscription_id`
-- `AZURE_TENANT_ID`: The Azure Tenant Id.
-Get from `Base`'s `azure_tenant_id`
 - `BASTION_HOST`: The hostname for the bastion machine.
 Get from `Base`'s `bastion_hostname`
 - `BASTION_USER`: By default this will be `ubuntu` if using the initial user created on bastion host instantiation.
 It is configurable in case infrastructure admins wish to configure a different user on the bastion host or the default distro user is renamed.
-- `BASTION_SSH_PRIVATE_KEY`: The ssh private key to access the bastion host.
-Get it by connection to the bastion host using SSH, and generating a new public/private SSH key pair.
 - `REGISTRY_LOGIN_SERVER`: The hostname for the Azure ACR.
 Get from `Base`'s `container_registry_hostname`
 - `REGISTRY_USERNAME`: The username for the Azure ACR.
 Get from `Base`'s `container_registry_client_id`
-- `REGISTRY_PASSWORD`: The password to access the Azure.
-Get from `Base`'s `container_registry_password`
-- `BASTION_SSH_PRIVATE_KEY`: The ssh private key to access the bastion host.
-Get it by connection to the bastion host using SSH, and generating a new public/private SSH key pair.

 Additional Github Actions Secrets are needed, as required by the [frontend application](../app/README.md#env-variables) and used by the corresponding [Github workflow](../.github/workflows/publish-marxan-docker-images.yml) that builds